shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/TIM/TIM_Encoder/readme.txt

     |             |                             |  Direction  |--> |uwDirection|
      -------------                               -------------      -----------
                Encoder interface example description

-  This example shows how to configure the TIM1 peripheral in encoder mode to determinate the rotation direction.

   To emulate a quadrature encoder, TIM3 is configured in toggle mode to generate 2 quadrature signals on (PC6 and PC7) at 10KHz.
 Each 1s, signals change phase